S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Paranoid_Pipes.md

  - - these email addresses maybe the same or different, but must be passed via command line or edited in manually.
 See section `` within `` for automation examples.

-7. Script examples contained within this document **are** under the same licencing and terms agreement as the main script of this project, **however**, note that the script examples within this document are not as well tested as the main script and they're meant as general guidance of problem solving with Bash.
+7. Script examples contained within this document **are** under the same licensing and terms agreement as the main script of this project, **however**, note that the script examples within this document are not as well tested as the main script and they're meant as general guidance of problem solving with Bash.

 ### Linux Asymmetric Log Encryption